Stephanieest/phase-2-project/README.md

 ## Requirements

-1. A computer, tablet, or phone
+- A computer, tablet, or phone
-1. Access to the internet
+- Access to the internet
-1. A modern web browser (Chrome, Firefox, Safari)
+- A modern web browser (Chrome, Firefox, Safari)

 ## View Live Site

 Visit the live application at: Steph-FC Restaurant App

 The live site allows you to:
-1. Explore the Menu: Browse the available food items and search for specific dishes.
+- Explore the Menu: Browse the available food items and search for specific dishes.
-1. Manage Your Cart: Add dishes to your cart and proceed to checkout when ready.
+- Manage Your Cart: Add dishes to your cart and proceed to checkout when ready.
-1. Save Favourites: Add your favorite dishes to the Favourites page for easy access.
+- Save Favourites: Add your favorite dishes to the Favourites page for easy access.
-1. Manage Favourites: Remove items from your favourites list with a click.
+- Manage Favourites: Remove items from your favourites list with a click.

 ## Local Development
 If you want to run the project locally, follow these steps:

-1. Node.js installed on your computer
+- Node.js installed on your computer
-2. A basic understanding of React JS
+- A basic understanding of React JS
-3. A code editor (VS Code recommended)
+- A code editor (VS Code recommended)
-4. Terminal or Command Line
+- Terminal or Command Line

 ### Installation Process

 1. Clone this repository:
-git@github.com:dennis-kiboi/blog-app-sdf-ft11.git
+`code` git@github.com:dennis-kiboi/blog-app-sdf-ft11.git
 or by downloading a ZIP file of the code.

-1. Navigate to the project directory: cd phase-2-project
+2. Navigate to the project directory:
+`code` cd phase-2-project

-1. Install the required dependecies: npm install
+3. Install the required dependecies:
+`code` npm install

-1. Run the development server: npm start
+4. Run the development server:
+`code` npm start

-1. Open your browser and visit http://localhost:3000 to view the app locally.
+5. Open your browser and visit http://localhost:3000 to view the app locally.

 ## Technologies Used

-1. React JS: For building the UI components and managing state.
+- React JS: For building the UI components and managing state.
-1. React Router: For navigation between different pages (Home, Menu, Cart, Favourites).
+- React Router: For navigation between different pages (Home, Menu, Cart, Favourites).
-1. CSS: For styling the components and layout.
+- CSS: For styling the components and layout.
-1. JavaScript: For dynamic functionality and state management.
+- JavaScript: For dynamic functionality and state management.

 ## Related Repositories